-"Oooh" she crooned, floating past "A truth potion, what would little miss perfect want with one of those, not doing anything illegal are we?"
+"Oooh," she crooned, floating past.
+"A truth potion, what would little miss perfect want with one of those?
+Not doing anything illegal, are we?"

-"Mind your own business Myrtle" Hermione snapped, more out of irritation than spite, but it was still enough to have the spectre wailing in abandon as she flushed herself down another toilet.
+"Mind your own business, Myrtle," Hermione snapped, more out of irritation than spite, but it was still enough to have the spectre wailing in abandon as she flushed herself down another toilet.

 It was strange, Hermione was truly the brightest witch of her age, yet the things she got away with…well, it was a very good thing Hermione wasn't in the mind for world domination.

-Perhaps even if she were to drag a body bag through the hall, no one would spare more than a ten-second glance.
+Perhaps even if she were to drag a body bag through the hall, no one would spare more than a ten second glance.

-The second reason was, because Hermione went almost completely unnoticed, she was able to watch the goings on of people around her without anyone realising.
+The second reason was, because Hermione went almost completely unnoticed, she was able to watch the goings-on of people around her without anyone realising.
 She watched people, heard them talking since no one bothered to hold their tongues around the girl buried in her books, she heard things and learned things, and Hermione remembered everything she learned.

-Even Harry and Ron, were always so surprised when Hermione would reveal how much she knew, like how she was aware Ginny was good at Quidditch because she'd been breaking into her brothers shed and stealing their brooms when they weren't looking, Ginny had told her this two years ago.
+Even Harry and Ron, were always so surprised when Hermione would reveal how much she knew, like how she was aware Ginny was good at Quidditch because she'd been breaking into her brothers' shed and stealing their brooms when they weren't looking, Ginny had told her this two years ago.
 Hermione still remembered.

 She knew them, and she knew what she could get away with, how much, and when it should be executed.

 Which was why she knew Umbridge would never know about the interview in the Three Broomsticks since Madam Rosmerta had banned her and all her spies; Umbridge would blame Harry, no one would know it was her idea, leaving Hermione free to meddle even more subtly.
-If anything, Harry was her shied. it was also why, despite all her scheming over the past through weeks, Draco had no idea she was up to something, or that she'd caught onto his lies.
+If anything, Harry was her shield.
+It was also why, despite all her scheming over the past few weeks, Draco had no idea she was up to something, or that she'd caught onto his lies.
 It made her…just a little sad, to realise that just as she'd been only seeing what she wanted in him, he'd been doing the exact same with her.
 He knew what she could do, what she had helped him accomplish, yet he didn't feel any need to be wary of her or trust her.
 Only lie to her and hope she remained naive enough not to ask,

 What did he take her for?
 Of course she'd never lever leave it alone, she was a nosy know-it-all with a bleeding heart and a sacrificial tendency for her friends.
 Did he know her at all?

-Theo looked up and replied "Cedric Diggory"
+Theo looked up and replied, "Cedric Diggory."

-Draco raised an eyebrow "What, again?
+Draco raised an eyebrow.
+"What, again?
 Don't tell me someone brought him back to life too, and then killed him again?
 Now that's a sick joke if I ever heard one."

 "That rubbish magazine that's always spouting stuff about non-existent creatures?
-Why in the name of Merlin, would anyone be interested in that?"
+Why, in the name of Merlin, would anyone be interested in that?"

-"Here, see for yourself" Theo slapped the magazine down a little too loudly, reminding Draco to replace the awestruck look on his face for one of anger, lest it be noticed by his fellow Slytherins, since his dad was mentioned in an unfavourable light after all.
+"Here, see for yourself," Theo slapped the magazine down a little too loudly, reminding Draco to replace the awestruck look on his face for one of anger, lest it be noticed by his fellow Slytherins, since his dad was mentioned in an unfavourable light after all.

 Draco ignored Potter's idiotically grinning face on the cover and read the title: